TUI

 a | Open the action menu (cluster or member, depending on focus) |

-# | Jump to a specific issue or PR number |
+# | Jump to a specific issue or PR number or copied GitHub issue/PR URL |

 n | Load neighbors for the selected issue or PR |